ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 2. **Uncovering opportunities to Improve**
 3. **Learning about the Target User's Behavior and Preferences**

-Also, important points to be noticed about the necessity of testing comes from the complexity of this task:
+Also, another important point to be noticed is the concern with the complexities from the design:

 - It needs to be broke up into smaller parts to be delt interatively.
 - That the user case has to be driven by observations of real user in their own interations.